One (Metallica song): Music video

 "One" was the first Metallica song for which a music video was created.
 The music video, directed by Bill Pope and Michael Salomon, debuted on MTV on January 20, 1989.
 The video, shot in Long Beach, California on December 7, 1988, is almost entirely in black and white, and features the band performing the song in a warehouse.
 It features dialogue and several scenes from the 1971 film adaptation of Johnny Got His Gun.
-Timothy Bottoms can be seen starring as Joe Bonham, the main character in the novel (written by Dalton Trumbo and published in September 1939; the basis for the 1971 film).
+Timothy Bottoms can be seen starring as Joe Bonham, the main character in the novel (written by Dalton Trumbo and published in September 1939, and the basis for the 1971 film).

 Three versions of the "One" music video were made; the first (the longest, album version) contained scenes of both the band and scenes from the movie.
-The second was simply a shortened version of the first, and the third, often known as the "jammin' version", lacked scenes from the movie (the song and video fades at the last bridge in the third version).
+The second was simply a shortened version of the first, and the third, often known as the "jammin' version", lacked scenes from the movie (the song and video fade at the last bridge in this version).

 Like many other music videos from Metallica, "One" puts great emphasis on the performances of the band members as musicians, with many shots of Hetfield, Jason Newsted and Hammett's hands picking and fretting.
-The video features the band members in a typical early Metallica fashion: playing (as if in rehearsal) in some sort of warehouse, in tight formation around Lars Ulrich's drum kit, and dressed in casual street clothes and with long untamed hair.
+The video features the band members in typical early Metallica fashion: playing, or perhaps rehearsing, in a large area such as a warehouse, in tight formation around Lars Ulrich's drum kit, and dressed in casual street clothes and with long, untamed hair.

 In the music video, both Hetfield and Hammett play ESP guitars; Newsted is on a 5-string Wal bass.
-Newsted plays bass with his fingers at the start of the song, but later switches to a pick.
+Newsted plays bass with his fingers at the start of the song, and later switches to a pick.

-Two of the three versions of the "One" music video appear on 2 of One, a VHS released on July 1, 1990, and both would again be featured on the band's 2006 music video compilation DVD.
+Two of the three versions of the "One" music video appear on 2 of One, a VHS videocassette released on July 1, 1990; the same two versions would again be featured on the band's 2006 music video compilation DVD.

 The music video was ranked at number 38 on Rock on the Net: MTV: 100 Greatest Music Videos and number one on Fuse's No. 1 Countdown: Rock and Roll Hall of Fame Special Edition.

-As of November 14, 2022, the video has over 269 million views on YouTube.